LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/require-modules.rst

 then Node checks two resources for the module requested.

 #.
 Node looks for a Core module with a matching name.
 #.
-Node looks to NPM for a matching name.
+Node looks for a module installed from an external resource like NPM.

 Core modules are installed in Node itself, and as such do not require a path description.
 These modules are *local*, but Node knows where to find them.
 Core modules take precedence over ANY other modules with the same name.

+.. admonition:: Note

+   `W3 schools <https://www.w3schools.com/nodejs/ref_modules.asp>`__ provides a
+   convenient list of the Core Node modules.

 If Node does find the requested module after checking Core, it looks to the `NPM registry <https://docs.npmjs.com/about-npm/>`__, which contains hundreds of thousands of free code packages for developers.

-In the next section, we will learn more about NPM and how to check it.
+In the next section, we will learn more about NPM and how to use it.

 Package.json File
 ------------------